EvanHuang7/ai-tools/README.md

 - Go to `http://localhost:8080/` kluctl web ui page and log in with `admin` username and the random password we just copied to view deployment status.

 ⚠️ Error/Warning: You are very likely seeing this `no matches for kind "IngressRoute" in version "traefik.containo.us/v1alpha1"` error.
-You can just easily click the **kebab menu button** of `ai-tools(staing)` card and click **🚀 Deploy** button to redeploy the app from kluctl web ui page to fix the error or warning.

 🤔 Reason: If `kluctl deploy` applies the **Traefik CRDs** and **app resources** (like `IngressRoute`) in the **same deploy run**, and the **CRDs take a few seconds to become available/registered in the API server**, then any resources that use those CRDs (like `IngressRoute`) might fail with this error

 - Kubernetes doesn't apply resources in dependency order unless you explicitly control it.
 - Even if you apply the CRDs first (in the same deploy), Kubernetes may still be registering the CRD with the API server when Kluctl moves on to the `IngressRoute` manifest.
 - So the resource fails because Kubernetes doesn’t recognize the new kind yet.

+🛠️ Fix: You can just easily click the **kebab menu button** of `ai-tools(staing)` card and click **🚀 Deploy** button to redeploy the app from kluctl web ui page to fix the error or warning.

-- If you redeploy the app, this error won't show again because the CRDs including `IngressRoute` already registered in K8s API server in first deployment, and the new type CRD, `IngressRoute`, becomes "known" to the API server.
+- After you redeploy the app, this error won't show again because the CRDs including `IngressRoute` already registered in K8s API server in first deployment, and the new type CRD, `IngressRoute`, becomes "known" to the API server.
 - So, the 2nd deployment will succeed without error when applying `IngressRoute` resources in app.

 -

+## <a name="set-up-cd-for-vm">Set up CD for GCE VM</a>

 ## <a name="run-app-in-kind">⚙️ Run App in Kind Cluster Locally</a>